LIMUNIMI/MIA/eusipco.md

 ---
 layout: page
-title: "Context-aware AMT"
+title: "Acoustics-specific Piano Velocity Estimation"
 order: 2
 ---

-This page serves as companion website for the EUSIPCO 2022 paper:
+This page serves as companion website for the MMSP 2022 paper:

-> F. Simonetta, S. Ntalampiras, and F. Avanzini “Context-aware Automatic Music Transcription,” EUSIPCO, 2022, submitted, [link](https://arxiv.org/abs/2203.16294).
+> F. Simonetta, S. Ntalampiras, and F. Avanzini “Acoustics-specific Piano Velocity Estimation,” MMSP, 2022, submitted, [link](https://arxiv.org/abs/2203.16294).

 ## Abstract

-This paper presents an Automatic Music Transcription system which incorporates context related information.
-Motivated by the state-of-art psychological research, we propose a methodology boosting the accuracy of AMT systems by modeling the adaptations that performers apply to 	successfully convey their interpretation in any acoustical context.
-In this work, we show that exploiting the knowledge of the source acoustical context allows to reduce the error related to the inference of MIDI velocity.
-The proposed model structure first extracts the interpretation features and then applies the modeled performer adaptations.
-Interestingly, such a methodology is extensible in a straightforward way since only slight efforts are required to train completely context-aware AMT models.
+  Motivated by the state-of-art psychological research, we note that a piano performance transcribed with existing Automatic Music Transcription (AMT) methods cannot be successfully resynthesized without affecting the artistic content of the performance.
+This is due to 1) the different mappings between MIDI parameters used by different instruments, and 2) the fact that musicians adapt their way of playing to the surrounding acoustic environment.
+To face this issue, we propose a methodology to build acoustics-specific AMT systems that are able to model the adaptations that musicians apply to convey their interpretation.
+Specifically, we train models tailored for virtual instruments in a modular architecture that takes as input an audio recording and the relative aligned music score, and outputs the acoustics-specific velocities of each note.
+We test different model shapes and show that the proposed methodology generally outperforms the usual AMT pipeline which does not consider specificities of the instrument and of the acoustic environment.
+  Interestingly, such a methodology is extensible in a straightforward way since only slight efforts are required to train models for the inference of other piano parameters, such as pedaling.

 ---

-**The code is available at [https://github.com/LIMUNIMI/ContextAwareAMT](https://github.com/LIMUNIMI/ContextAwareAMT)**
+**The code is available at [https://github.com/LIMUNIMI/ContextAwareAMT]([https://github.com/LIMUNIMI/ContextAwareAMT](https://github.com/LIMUNIMI/ContextAwareAMT/releases/tag/phdthesis))**

 ---